-The third concern with our baseline estimates is the possible presence of differential regionspecific shocks at the time the REBP program was in place.
+The third concern with our baseline estimates is the possible presence of differential region-specific shocks at the time the REBP program was in place.
 This concern is valid given that REBP counties were not chosen at random but because of the relative importance of their steel sector.
 Yet note that the fraction of steel sector employees never exceeds 15% of the labor force in these counties, and we restrict our baseline sample to individuals who never were employed in the steel sector.
 Also, because REBP counties were experiencing a restructuring of the steel sector, we should expect the region-specific shock to be negative during the REBP period for REBP counties, which would lead to higher unemployment durations for non-eligible workers.
-This concern thends to attenuate our estimates of the search externalities for non-eligible workers.
+In this sense, region-specific shocks are likely, if anything, to bias downward the magnitude of our estimates of the search externalities for non-eligible workers.

-To further investigate the robustness of our results to the presence of region-specific shocks, we use men aged below 40 in REBP counties as a control, instead of workers from non-REBP counties.
-To do so, we run on a sample restricted to unemployed aged 30 to 39 and 50 to 54 in REBP counties a diff-in-diff specification equivalent to equation (3) where we replace M by A = 1[Age > 50].
-This specification enables us to control for shocks to the labor markets of REBP counties contemporaneous to REBP that affect all job seekers in the same way.
+To further investigate the robustness of our results to the presence of region-specific shocks, we use men below age 40 in REBP counties as a control, instead of workers from non-REBP counties.
+To do so, we run on a sample restricted to unemployed aged 30 to 39 and 50 to 54 in REBP counties a diff-in-diff specification equivalent to equation (3) where we replace \mathbb{M} by $\mathbb{A} = \mathbb{1}[Age > 50]$.
+This specification enables us to control for shocks to the labor markets of REBP counties contemporaneous to the REBP that affect all job seekers in the same way.
 Results are reported in appendix table 8.
 Estimated externalities on non-eligible unemployed aged 50 to 54 are virtually unaffected compared to table 2 panel D. This suggests that our estimated externalities are not driven by labor market shocks specific to REBP counties and contemporaneous to the REBP period.